LD4/entity_metadata_management/docs/0.1/index.md

 Reference: [object][org-w3c-activitystreams-property-object] property definition {:.reference}

-The entity that is the subject of the _Entity Change Activity_{:.term}, along with its update datatime.
+The entity that is the subject of the _Entity Change Activity_{:.term}, along with its update datetime.

 An _Entity Change Activity_{:.term} _MUST_{:.strong-term} include an `object` property.
 The value _MUST_{:.strong-term} be a JSON object with the following sub-properties:
   * A _RECOMMENDED_{:.strong-term} `type` property that is either a URI string or a plain string indicating the entity type.